Cambridge (blooming) hidden gems!

 The popularity of Cambridge University is not a secret, but we wanted to draw attention to their role in botany, which might not be as well known.
 Cambridge University has played a key role in this scientific field of plant studies and developed relevant botanical learnings and teaching methods.

-Clare College is not only recognised as having the most beautiful gardens in Cambridge, but it has one of the biggest influence in the studies of plants.
-Clare Gardens has an interesting foundation which dates back to 1688.
+Within Cambridge University, Clare College is not only recognised as having the most beautiful gardens in Cambridge, but it has one of the biggest influences on the study of plants.
+The Gardens of Clare College have an interesting foundation that dates back to 1688.
 It is sited on the ancient fenland and bounded on three of its four sides by dykes, with the fourth side being the River Cam.

 It was redesigned in 1947 by E N Willmer, but the garden still retains some of its earlier features.
 Many key figures in botany have either studied or has been associated with Clare College.
 The first is Richard Gilbert West who became a lecturer in the Department of Botany in 1960 and went onto being a Professor of Botany in 1977.